 The safety precautions include a fire alarm system with smoke detectors in the ventilation systems.
 In addition, the surface technology is protected against accidents on several levels with the derivation and interception of liquids escaping from electroplating baths being a top priority.

-The production process means a large proportion of the metals used end up as oil-contaminated chips.
-However, two chip and oil processing systems co-developed by Rosenberger enable cleaned oil to be pumped back into the cooling system and the metal chips - now containing less than three percent oil - to be returned to the materials supplier almost sorted by type.
+Due to the production process a large proportion of the metals used ends up as oil-contaminated chips in the chip and oil treatment plants.
+The cleaned oil can be pumped back into the cooling system and the metal chips - now containing less than two percent oil - to be returned to the materials supplier almost sorted by type.

 This ensures optimal recycling of materials and only small quantities of new raw materials needing to be purchased.

 A special feature is the highly efficient biomass heating plant.
-About one fifth of the total energy required is generated by the heating plant using renewable energy sources - in this case local wood chips.
+Around one sixth of the total energy required is generated by the heating plant using renewable energy sources - in this case local wood chips.

-Rosenberger can cover a large part of its heating needs through the biomass heating plant.
-To meet the same energy demand with oil fuel about 420,000 liters would be necessary.
-Rosenberger’s initiative therefore translates into an emission saving of approx. 1,121 tons of CO2.
+Rosenberger can cover more than 98% of its heating needs through the biomass heating plant.
+To meet the same energy demand with oil fuel about 565,000 liters would be necessary.
+Rosenberger’s initiative therefore translates into an emission saving of approx. 1,500 tons of CO2.

-In 2020 Rosenberger installed a photovoltaic system with 3,000 modules and 935 kWp for its own supply.
-The system supplies the company with approx. 800,000 kWh of solar electricity per year, thus saving almost 470 tons of CO2 per year.
+In 2022 Rosenberger installed further photovoltaic systems at the Fridolfing site.
+As a result, the site now has approx..
+4,600 PV modules on a roof area of 7,800 m.
+The system supplies the company with approx. 1,700,000 kWh of solar electricity per year, thus saving almost 715 tons of CO2 per year.
 At the same time emissions such as lead, nitrogen oxide or mercury are reduced.

-A special feature of the photovoltaic system is the zero feed-in whereby Rosenberger uses 100% of the electricity produced by the solar plant.
-This does not feed into the public grid and therefore dispenses with the state buyback price.
+A special feature of the photovoltaic system is the zero feed-in.
+By using 100% of the electricity produced by the solar plant, Rosenberger does not feed into the public Grid, therefore waiving the state feed-in tariff.